furrer-lab/abn/README.md

 - <details>
   <summary><b>MacOS</b></summary>

-  With homebrew you can install the `GSL` binaries directly:
+  With Homebrew you can install the `GSL` binaries directly:

   ```
   brew install gsl